kulbirsaini/videocache/Readme.txt

     scheduler_pidfile
-           Tgfile  option  can  be  used to specify the location of a file which will be used to track process ID of the currently running
+           The  scheduler_logfile  option  can  be  used to specify the location of a file which will be used to track process ID of the currently running
            Videocache scheduler.
 Default: /var/run/videocache.pid.